scrivy/covid-graphs/README.md

 # covid-graphs
-Per county total and new daily cases of covid cases
+Per county totals and new daily covid cases